vilya/VGL/README.txt

 VGL = Vil's Graphics Library! :-)

-It's a framework to take the donkey work out of writing OpenGL apps, so that it's easier to concentrate on the rendering and other interesting bits.
+It's a library to take the donkey work out of writing OpenGL apps, so that it's easier to concentrate on the rendering and other interesting bits.

-The goal is to be agnostic about the choice of scene data structures, rendering algorithms and user interation methods while providing some useful default implementations for each of these.
+The goal is to be agnostic about the choice of scene data structures, rendering algorithms and user interaction methods while providing useful default implementations for each of these.

+A corollary to this is that it should be possible to override any behaviour from the library.
+There's always going to be *something* that any given program will need to do differently...

 So far it includes:
 - A very basic windowing system based on GLUT.